The Best Reasons Why We Celebrate Hispanic Heritage Month

 First let’s clear up some words you may have seen in the headlines recently…

-“Hispanic” is a term that was first coined after a lengthy debate on how to identify Latino/Latina/Chicano/Chicana people in the US for the census.
-Many Latino people were being misidentified as “Mexican” in government records, and the term “hispanic” was created to provide a more general definition.
+“Hispanic” is a term that was first coined after a lengthy debate on how to identify Latino/Latina people for the US Census.
+Many Latino people were being misidentified as “Mexican” in government records, and the term “hispanic” was created to provide a more general term.

-“Latinx” a.k.a.
-“Latino/Latina” is a relatively new term and is a gender-neutral way to refer to people descended from Latin American countries.
-It has its roots in Latino activist and academic pushback against government-created and Spain-centric labels.
+“Latinx” is a relatively new and gender-neutral way to refer to people descended from Latin American countries.
+It has its roots in Latino/Latina activist and academic pushback against government-created and Spain-centric labels.

 Technically, “Latinx” and “Hispanic” are interchangeable and both gender-neutral, but neither term is without critics.
 “Hispanic” has been contested because of its explicit ties to Spain and it’s US government origins.
 “Latinx” has been criticized as an out-of-touch phrase used only by academics and not fully embraced by the Hispanic community.